Acercandr0/Ventanas-Once/README.md

 ### 10. Dark mode context menus
 No config, use Settings tab.

+### 11. Taskbar on top for Windows 11
+No config, use Settings tab.

 ## 🔨 Fix the dark mode text with SecureUxTheme
 ⚠️ You must install UXTheme hook Mod on Windhawk first